Daydreamer-riri/vscode-ext-packages/README.md

 ## Features

 - Displays the latest version of the package next to it.
-- Shows all versions (clickable) on the tooltip of the crate hovered.
+- Shows all versions (clickable) on the tooltip of the package hovered.

 ## Preview